Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Applications

-Fig. \ref{fig:mechs}c shows a stackup of the mechanism's 7-layer design.
+Fig. \ref{fig:mechs}a shows a stackup of the mechanism's 7-layer design.
 We cut these 7 layers separately in the laser and aligned them using vertical alignment pins.
 Next, we heat-pressed them all together in a single cycle.
 Finally, we performed a cut on the laser to release the mechanism from its supports.
 The entire manufacturing process takes about three and a half hours.
-Fig. \ref{fig:mechs}d shows the manufactured wing mechanism resting on a fingertip.
+Fig. \ref{fig:mechs}b shows the manufactured wing mechanism resting on a fingertip.
 We built a small test fixture to hold the wing transmission in place while we actuated it with a piezo-electric actuator.
-Fig. \ref{fig:mechs}e shows a composite image of the wing during a test in which we drove the piezo-electric actuator at 200 Hz and 200 V. The wing mechanism reached a peak-to-peak stroke amplitude of 50\textdegree, surpassing the elastic range of Kapton.
-However, since this value is within the elastic range for nitinol, we hypothesize that after optimizing the transmissions, they would have a much longer lifespan and demonstrate superior mechanical performance than transmissions made with Kapton as the flexural material.
+Fig. \ref{fig:mechs}c shows a composite image of the wing during a test in which we drove the piezo-electric actuator at 200 Hz and 200 V. The wing mechanism reached a peak-to-peak stroke amplitude of 50\textdegree, surpassing the elastic range of Kapton.

+However, since this value is within the elastic range for nitinol, we hypothesize that after optimizing the transmissions, they would have a much longer lifespan and demonstrate superior mechanical performance than transmissions made with Kapton as the flexural material. \alex{We also tested the wing at 10 Hz and 100 Hz in addition to the 200 Hz test and graphed the displacement of the wing in Fig. \ref{fig:mechs}d.
+We used the DLTdv MATLAB app to track the displacement of the wing tip in time \cite{hedrick_software_2008}.
+The plot in Fig. \ref{fig:mechs}d shows that in order to achieve high displacement, frequency values of 200 Hz or even higher must be used. }

+\alex{For future robotic applications of nitinol hinges designers must acknowledge loading hysteresis and slight residual strains.
+In high-precision robotic devices, these can be compensated for on the controller side using closed loop control.
+Furthermore, for legged robots and wing applications, the loading direction matters much more compared to the unloading direction, and the difference between loading and unloading can be effectively ignored.}